KxSystems/ffi/README.md

 ## API

 ffiq exposes 2 main functions in `.ffi` namespace.
+See `test_ffi.q` for detailed examples of usage.

-`cf` - call function.
-Useful for one off calls.
+### `cf` - call function

+Simple function call.
+Intended for one-off calls.
+Takes 2 arguments:

+1. function name(symbol) or list of return type char and function name.
+2. mixed list of arguments.
+Types of arguments passed to function are inferred from q types and should match width of arguments C function expects.
+If arguments are not mixed list, append `(::)` at the end.

-`bind` - create projection with function resolved to call with arguments.
+### `bind` - create projection with function resolved to call with arguments

+Prepare q function and bind it to provided C function for future calls.
 Useful for multiple calls to C lib.
+Takes 3 arguments:
+1. function name.
+Simple symbol or list of 2 symbols specifying library name.
+2. char array of argument types
+3. char with return type

 Some additional utility functions are provided as well: